pat676/PI-Universal-Remote/PI/README.md

 1) Add devices IR-Signals with the menu
 2) Run a test (currently option 6 in the main menu) to check that all bluetooth signals you defined in the bluetooth signals file have a mathing IR-Signal or sequence.
-3) Run the bluetooth listener(Currently option 5 in the main menu)
+3) Run the bluetooth listener(Currently option 5 in the main menu) If you implemented autorun of bluetooth listener at startup do a reboot instead (Or kill process).

 ----------------------------------------------------------------------------
 1.IRInterface.py